-MUSIC EDUCATION COURSE DESCRIPTIONS
+MUSIC COURSE DESCRIPTIONS

 MUS 500.
-MUSIC ENSEMBLE (1 sem. hr.)
-MUS 500 is available to graduate students with permission of the ensemble director and the Director of the MME program.
+MUSIC ENSEMBLES (1 sem. hr. or CEU enrollment) A major ensemble at the 500-level is intended to be taken as a graduate student or community member pursuing professional development credits.
 Ensembles meet at designated times in late-afternoon and evening periods.
 Ensembles regularly perform on campus and also for off-campus venues, and program standard and contemporary literature of the highest artistic standards.
-Most ensembles require an audition.
-May be repeated up to 4 hours of elective credit for the MME program.
 (Fall, Spring)